fdb/burocrazy.com/_posts/2009-01-02-fortis-growing-tree.md

-{% extends "_project.html" %}
-{%hyde
+---
+layout: project
 title: Fortis growing tree
 client: Fortis
 teaser: When the theme of the conference of one of the largest banks in Belgium is "grow", only a custom-written tree will do.
 images:
   - fortis1.jpg
   - fortis2.jpg
-%}
-{% block project %}
+---
 The 2007 conference for Fortis was a special one.
 That year, they merged private and merchant banking, and needed a way to tell their top employees.
 They held the conference under the Louvre in Paris, and we were invited to create a special celebratory multimedia spectacle.

 The theme for their conference was "grow", something that matched our tastes perfectly.
 We wrote custom software showing off the best in generative design.
 We designed a custom, dynamic tree containing all of the faces of the Fortis employees that joined the  conference.